theuggla/lysande-jekyll-theme/README.md

 2. Start watching for changes in the app-directory by `npm run gulp:watch`.
 Now you have a small webserver serving your application on the adress: `http://localhost:9090`, try it out in the browser of your choise.

-3. If you make a change in an html-, css- or js-file the tasks for that file will run and the web page in your browser will autoreload.
+3. Fire up the IDE of your choise (Webstorm, sublime etc.) and open the files in the `js-boilerplate`-folder or `js-boilerplate/app`-folder and start editing your application.
+If you make a change in an html-, css- or js-file the tasks for that file will run and the web page in your browser will autoreload.

 4. When you are done simply `ctrl+c` to abort the watch, `exit` to  exit the ssh-session and do a `vagrant halt` to stop the machine or `vagrant suspend` to only suspend it.